agailloty/portfolio-site/content/english/post/shangai-ranking/index.md

 It returns a list of 1 element.
-The list of one element contains a Pandas dataframe.
 We can take a look at the data we just scraped.